 The entire Park is ADA Accessible.
 For Access-a-Ride access to Pier 1, please use the address 1 Water Street (corner of Old Fulton and Water Street).
 To enter the southern end of the park, please use the address 360 Furman Street and exit on the west side of the building.

 Bicycles are welcome in Brooklyn Bridge Park!
-Bicycle riding is permissible on the designated bike path only.
-Riders must dismount their bikes on all other pathways, including the promenades around each pier.
+Bicycle riding is permissible on the designated bike path only along the Greenway.
+Riders must dismount their bikes on all other pathways, including the promenades around each pier and on Squibb Bridge.
 Bicycle racks are located throughout the Park, at each Park entrance, and near Park buildings.
 Please do not lock your bike to any other structure.
 Bikes left on racks overnight will be removed.

 Yes.
 There are water fountains throughout Brooklyn Bridge Park and each has a water bottle filling feature.